-The Best Wing Foiling Lesson for Beginners Part 1- Wingin' It Now!
+The Best Wing Foiling skills for Beginners- Wingin' It Now!

-Welcome to the lessons of wing foiling for everyone.
+Welcome to the new article on Lahoma Winds for everyone.
 We are excited to start a new series entitled just winging.
-Don't forget to reach out to lahomawinds.com for all your kind boiling wing thing needs.
+Don't forget to reach out to Lahoma Winds for all your kind of wingfoiling needs.
 So we have been waiting for warm enough waters to embark on our wing journey.
-We cannot quite yet but we are very close to saying that we are thrilled this journey has begun the plan is to have a series of videos that will follow my development of learning on how to wing it hopefully.
-Our failures and experiences can speed up the learning curve for your also many of you at this point are probably saying why even wing.
+We cannot quite yet but we are very close to saying that we are thrilled this journey has begun the plan is to have a series of videos that will follow our development of learning on how to wing it.
+Hopefully, our failures and experiences can speed up the learning curve for your wing foil.
 The wing handles gusty conditions will also it's a safer sport.
-If you do get stranded but honestly most of all it's a wind sport that involves a hydrofoil.
 We think wing flowing has a really good chance to reach a population that could be initially overwhelmed by kiting but has a real interest in participating in wind water sports.

-We do believe there are many great wing options currently on the market but improvements.
-We would predict are far from being tapped foil wings need to be larger than a kite hydrofoil we especially at the entry-level stages so we have gone to Delta eighteen eighty front wings for a few reasons it's a setup that It can use while kite foiling by just switching out the front wing this will also hopefully allow progression to Delta's fifteen hundred centimeters square wing on the same set up as well this would mean that we will be able to use the same light wing kite foil wing.
+We do believe there are many great wing options currently on the market.
+We would predict are far from being tapped foil wings need to be larger than a kite hydrofoil.
+Especially, we are at the entry-level stages.
+So we have gone to Delta eighteen eighty front wings for a few reasons it's a setup that it can use.
+While kite foiling by just switching out the front wing this will also hopefully allow progression to Delta's fifteen hundred centimeters square wing on the same set up this would mean that we will be able to use the same light wing kite foil wing.

-We would use it for wing 40 but right now at this stage we just want lift and plane velocity are probably secondary.
+We would use it for wing 40 but right now at this stage we just want lift.
 We are not breaking any speed records out there.
 We are not getting up on full until seven to eight miles per hour.
 We are maxing out in the low to mid-teens on foil.
-Full size as we haven't seen the need or benefit of starting on a 60 centimeter there are so many variables on front foil wing decision making are you attempting to ride waves flat water what's your board size high aspect low aspect how about your body weight.
+Full size as we haven't seen the need or benefit of starting on a 60 centimeter there are so many variables on front foil wing decision making are you attempting to ride waves flat water.

-Your weight is far enough back on the board what you will also notice which is much different than in a kite foil water start is that mass distribution of weight over your toe side.
-You can easily fall over the front of your board get used to riding the board pretty flat and pretty balanced become comfortable moving your feet a little bit on the board and weight distribution around on the board and see how it all reacts.
-If you're able to ride this setup on the water for a substantial time in both directions then honestly everything up on foil will be a piece of cake.
+You can easily fall over the front of your board.
+Get used to riding the board pretty flat and pretty balanced become comfortable moving your feet a little bit on the board and weight distribution around on the board and see how it all reacts.
+If you're able to ride this setup on the water for a substantial time in both directions then honestly everything up on foil will be a easier.

-You're having difficulty returning to land you have a few options initially you can straddle the board like a surfboard and use the wing to direct you back towards land if you need a little more upwind ability just tall to kneel and use the wing in the same way if you're out and the wind dies or you're not having success using the wing to redirect to land you can take the wing leash and put it around your ankle while lying prone on the board and then swim back to land if the wind has died you can probably just the wing over your feet how you swim back and changing the leash is not necessary lastly.
-If you have no other options deflate the wing on the water fold it up put it under you and swim prone on the board back to safety when on the land store the wing with the board lying over the wing on its dorsal side bow on the wing foil facing upward.
+You're having difficulty returning to land.
+You have a few options initially you can straddle the board like a surfboard and use the wing to direct you back towards land if you need a little more upwind ability just tall to kneel and use the wing in the same way if you're out.
+And the wind dies or you're not having success using the wing to redirect to land you can take the wing leash and put it around your ankle while lying prone on the board and then swim back to land if the wind has died.
+If you have no other options deflate the wing on the water fold it up to put it under you and swim prone on the board back to safety.

 Put the wing leash around the base of the foil if winds are turbulent and inconsistent and there is concern that the hydrofoil may shoo kebab the wing.
 We would recommend securing the wing separate from the hydrofoil with an anchored device.
 Where we're going to stop for today this episode is obviously for the person contemplating are just now stepping into the sport the next episode in this series.
-We'll look at getting up on foil riding on foil upwind downwind riding beginner transition points and another developmental emphasis please comment with some of your pointers and experiences in this fairly new endeavor and hope you join our next time on the okay kite boarder.
+We'll look at getting up on foil riding on foil upwind downwind riding beginner transition points and another developmental emphasis please comment with some of your pointers and experiences in this fairly new endeavor and hope you join us next time on Lahoma Winds.

 Video credit & lesson Credit from Kyle Oklahoma.